Key events since Catalonia independence vote

 A general strike called by more than 40 unions, political and social groups, disrupts Barcelona's port, transport and some businesses.
 Up to 700,000 people demonstrate in the Catalan capital.

-King Felipe VI accuses Catalan leaders in a televised address of threatening Spain's stability and urges the state to defend "constitutional order".
+King Felipe VI accuses Catalan leaders of threatening Spain's stability and urges the state to defend "constitutional order".

 OCT 4: TOWARDS AN INDEPENDENCE DECLARATION?